 - Terminal F1.
 Sounds the main whistle.
 On track power the whistle will sound for one second so that it can be triggered by track magnets.
 On radio control the whistle sounds for as long as the function is triggered. - Terminal F2.
 Operates the bell for as long as the button is pressed. - Terminal F3.
-Sounds the guard's whistle or "All aboard". - Terminal F4.
+Sounds the "All aboard". - Terminal F4.
 Sounds the safety valve blowing off. - Terminal F5.
-Switches the Westinghouse brake pump when manual mode has been selected. - Terminal F6.
-Sounds the live steam injector and/or coal shovelling.
+Switches the Westinghouse brake pump when manual mode has been selected.